Apply for the Master of Medical Laboratory Science (MMLSc)Apply Now

 - The degree will be awarded upon the submission of a satisfactory thesis embodying the results of research undertaken under supervision.
 The candidate shall have one or more supervisors, at least one of whom shall be a member of the staff of the University.

-- The topic of the thesis and the supervisors of the research shall be approved by the Board of Studies for Medical Laboratory Science.
+- The topic of the thesis and the supervisors of the research shall be approved by the Programme Academic Co-ordinator.

 - The research should be of a kind that a diligent and competent student should complete within one year of full-time study.

 - The programme of study shall comprise one year of full-time study, or the equivalent in part-time study.

 - A full-time candidate shall complete the requirements of the degree within two years, and a part-time candidate shall complete the requirements within four years.

 - The Dean or Head of Department concerned (or nominee) shall appoint a Convener of Examiners to oversee each thesis examination.

 - The thesis shall be assessed by at least two examiners, at least one of whom shall be external to the University.

 - The candidate's supervisor shall not be an examiner but may make a report on the work of the candidate to the Convener of Examiners.